 How to explore the Amalfi Coast

 We are sure you are thrilled and want to visit it for your next vacation.
-But unfortunately, we have to confess that the way from the closest airports (Naples and Rome) can be a bit challenging at times.
+Unfortunately, we have to confess that getting there from the closest airports (Naples and Rome) can be a bit challenging at times.
 That’s why we have prepared separate transportation guides for you: Getting to the Amalfi Coast and Getting around the Amalfi Coast.
 With them, we will make your journey pleasant and easy.
-So, we recommend you to read them too.
+So, we recommend you read them, too.
 Enjoy!

 The conclusion of the Discover the Amalfi Coast article

-We have been there a few times, so fascinating it is.
-We love everything about it, its people, villages, nature, etc. Therefore, we strongly recommend a visit.
+We have been there a few times, and it is so fascinating.
+We love everything about it: its people, villages, nature, etc. Therefore, we strongly recommend a visit.
 But, we’d like to read the word from you.
 What did you think?

 Take a look at